-Department of Mathematics

-Haruya MIZUTANI

-Partial Differential Equations

-Schrödinger The equation the fundamental equation of physics for describing quantum mechanical behavior.
+Haruya MIZUTANI Partial Differential Equations Schrödinger equation The the fundamental equation of physics for describing quantum mechanical behavior.
 I am working on the mathematical theory of the Schrödinger equation and my research interest includes scattering theory, semiclassical analysis, spectral theory, geometric microlocal analysis and so on.
-My current research has focused on various estimates such as decay or Strichartz inequalities, which describe dispersive or smoothing properties of solutions and are fundamental for studying linear and nonlinear dispersive equations.
-In particular, I am interested in understanding quantitatively the influence

-of the geometry of associated classical mechanics on the behavior of quantum mechanics, via such inequalities.
+My current research has focused on various estimates such as decay or Strichartz inequalities, which describe dispersive or smoothing properties of solutions and are fundamental studying linear and nonlinear dispersive equations.
+In particular, I am interested in understanding quantitatively the influence of the geometry of associated classical mechanics on the behavior of quantum mechanics, via such inequalities.